Updated: Jan 10

 Shock is an extremely serious and potentially life-threatening condition.
 It is imperative that after any medical and/or traumatic injury that the pet owner monitors and manages this condition as a priority.

-Therefore, the best way to minimise the risk of shock is for the dog owner to assume that it is shock is present in all medical emergencies, and should follow the ‘Action for Shock’ seen below*, into all first aid emergencies.
+Therefore, the best way to minimise the risk of shock is for the dog owner to assume that shock is present in all medical emergencies, and should follow the ‘Action for Shock’ seen below*, into all first aid emergencies.
 (Regardless of its classification/type, or the limited signs and symptoms which are present for shock at any given time).

 Signs and Symptoms